 The MS in Biomedical Sciences with emphasis in Biomedical Sciences provides in-depth training to prepare scientists in interdisciplinary basic research (molecular, cellular, organ and integrative).
 Departmental faculty members represent diverse Medical-related basic science disciplines that provide a unique opportunity for biomedical research training.
+There is also an on-line MS degree option.
+Students can select either thesis or non-thesis options.
+Thesis option requires participation in an on-campus research project.
+Non-thesis option can be done remotely.
 Core courses include physiology, cell biology and an introduction to research methodology.
 The multidisciplinary focus of the program is also emphasized in the candidate’s MS program committee.

 To attain the master’s degree, 30 hours of graduate credit must be completed.

 - 15 hours or more must be at the 8000 level (exclusive of research, problems and independent study courses)

 - 6 to 9 hours of 8090 Research.

 - A grade of 3.0 or better is required in all core courses and serves as the qualifying examination for the degree.

 - In additional to the departmental core courses, students may take courses specifically planned to meet the needs and strengths of the individual.